asabaylus/mortar/app/scripts/pestle/README.md

 ### Class Module Manager

-It's on charge of register modules and search on the DOM to create and track each module instance.
+The Modeule Manager class is in charge of registering modules and searching the DOM to create and track each module instance.
 It has some useful methods and properties for developing and debugging.

 #### Methods